mikidoodle/bloodbank/README.md

 We’re also working to get donations as digitally signed certificates on [DigiLocker](https://www.digilocker.gov.in), and if it works at JIPMER I’ll try expanding to other blood banks.

-I wrote the app using React Native w/ Expo and decided to try using NestJS for the backend.
+I wrote the app using React Native w/ Expo and Next.js route handlers for the backend.
+I'll migrate to NestJS once everything is stable.
 TypeScript is yummy 😋😋😋

 # Running The App